Summer Camp 2025

 girls crossing river on downed tree

-Mixed age groups facilitate more social learning.
-Children learn kindness, cooperation and responsibility when grouped with younger and older children.
+Mixed-age groups facilitate greater social learning.
+Children learn kindness, cooperation, and responsibility when grouped with younger and older children.
 They increase their capacity for empathy and consideration when navigating relationships with children of various ages.
-They are motivated by the skills they see being used by children who have mastered them which in turn motivates them to become teachers or helpers to children who have not mastered the skills that they currently have.
-Teachers will observe children trying new roles and coping skills as the younger, middle or older child in a group setting.
+They are motivated by the skills they see used by children who have mastered them, which in turn encourages them to become teachers or helpers to children who have not yet learned the skills they currently have.
+Teachers will observe children trying new roles and coping skills as the younger, middle, or older child in a group setting.

 preschool children gardening